SpringCare/actions/README.md

-# Abandoned Branch - Use "main" Instead
-This branch has been abandoned in favor of the "main" branch.
-This branch only exists to prevent breaking existing actions consumers that are pointing to master.

 # Spring Health Actions
 These are the actions that we use at Spring Health for automating different aspects of our workflow.
 They are ever growing.